PhotonicsTUL/PLaSK/doc/geometry.rst

 For their attributes see section :ref:`sec-xpl-geometry-2d-objects` or :ref:`sec-xpl-geometry-3d-objects`.

 Each geometry object can have an optional name for further reference in computational script or further in geometry specification.
 Each geometry object can therefore be copied - see section :ref:`sec-xpl-Geometry-objects-copy-ref`.

+After selecting the type of the physical object its dimensions and material must be defined.

+To build a whole laser you just have to add physical object one on another (using **stack** container) or one beside the other (using **shelf** container).

 Specifying geometry in XPL file
 ===============================